JannieI/canvas-workstation-V3/src/app/roadmap.md

 11.Save keeps all snapshots and undo actions, forever.
 Thus, can see how things looked at any point in the past.
 It must be clearly marked for the user.
 Must also be able to search the list, and see a list of undo actions.
-14.The SPEC contains all Widgets - this has a serious design implication that Widgets are not standalone items, and connect be shared.
-The reasons are: it will be difficult to manage this, particularly over datasources and changes that users can do, the Dashboard is a selfcontained unit, access rights have to be extended to Widgets, and there are no surprises (when someone changes a Widget that I reference in my Dashboard) = master of my own destiny.
+14.The SPEC does NOT contain all Widgets - this allows Widgets to be standalone items, and can easily be connected to more than one Dashboard in future, if we decide so (not adivised as your Dashboard may suddenly change without warning).
 15.Import: check security, particularly for the Datasource.
 Also, is the access rights stored with the text file (security risk)?
 Also, can / should it over-write an existing Dashboard - yes, with a warning.
 It must create a Draft version in all cases.
-16.Fix bug: Recent Dashboard refreshes 1 cycle too late 17.Fix Bug: grid shows on top of widgets -> cannot click them 18.StatusBar must not grow beyond screen width, or to double line 19.Where are QA process and forms?
+16.Fix bug: Recent Dashboard refreshes 1 cycle too late 17.Fix Bug: grid shows on top of widgets -> cannot click them 18.StatusBar must not grow beyond screen width, or to double line 19.

 **Dashboard Tabs**
 1.